 \subsection{Comparing to Numerical Data}

-Lastly, we compare the time evolution of the fields $A$ and $B$ to those obtained by implementing \cref{eq:AB:1,eq:AB:2}.
+Finally, we compare the time evolution of the fields $A$ and $B$ to those obtained by implementing \cref{eq:AB:1,eq:AB:2}.
 In \cref{fig:ABfields} we show the results of this simulation (second column) against data (first column).
-While the time evolutions agree initially, \cref{eq:AB:1,eq:AB:2} dictate algebraic decay in the long time limit, while we observe exponential decay in the exact numerics.
+While the time evolutions agree initially, \cref{eq:AB:1,eq:AB:2} dictate algebraic decay in the long-time limit, while we observe exponential decay in the exact numerics.
 This is due to the finite size of our system (in this case $L=6$, which is quite small).
 This can be accounted for by adding the finite size correction term

 with $\lambda_L\rightarrow 0$ for $L\rightarrow \infty$ the gap of the system.
 It is crucial to note that the new $\lambda_L$ is not the impact ionization term $-\tau_+^{-1}$ of Ref.~\cite{Lyublinskaya_2025}, which differs in sign; the opposite sign would cause an instability.
 In \cref{fig:AB_with_impact_ionization}, we show the fields $A$ and $B$ with impact ionization $\tau_+=\tau_-=1$.
 Clearly, the equilibrated and non-vanishing value of $A$ is not observed in our model.